rjlaasish/GUI_based_projects/README.md

 Coded and compiled by:Aasish Rijal

-(Note: All the programs here are coded and sufessfully compiled).
+(Note: All the programs here are coded and  compiled sucessfully).